angelxuanchang/nlp-class/project.md

 activity submit the following zip files:

 * `output.zip`: output of your project implementation on a dataset. please include the evaluation code and references to allow us to check the evaluation you present in your write-up.
 Note this should only be your output on the test data file of some dataset plus any evaluation code and clear instructions on how to run the evaluation script.
-* `source.zip`: this zip file should contain your iPython notebook that serves as the write-up for your project and only the source code you have written (along with a requirements.txt for a virtualenv).
+* `source.zip`: this zip file should contain your iPython notebook and only the source code you have written (along with a requirements.txt for a virtualenv).
 Do not include any data files in this zipfile.
 Please also include a README.username file as you have done for all your homeworks in this zip file.
+* `report.pdf`: this is the final project report

 The instructions for submission and development are provided in more detail in [Homework 0](hw0.html).